-Albany is an history and architecture fans’ delight.
+Albany, NY is an history and architecture fans’ delight.
 Nestled in the heart of New York’s Tech Valley, the city is home to the historic New York State Capitol building, part of the Empire State Plaza.
 The Empire State Plaza also houses an impressive State museum and the aptly name “The Egg,” an egg-shaped performing arts center.
 Much of Albany’s appeal lies in its ability to offer major metropolitan amenities so close to scenic natural marvels.

 The Berkshires is a scenic highland region that includes the Taconic Mountains in New York.
 Driving distance from Albany, the Taconics within the Berkshires are part of the Appalachian trail system.
 There are many cute towns with local traditions to explore in the Berkshires.